wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Although you may have written something like this before, Wes has baked a lot of things that we need to learn about Javascript into this simple example.

-We will be learning about emitting custom events, such as the one hightlighted in the image below (if you don't know what a custom event is, don't worry, we will be learning about it).
+We will be learning about emitting **custom events**, such as the one hightlighted in the image below (if you don't know what a custom event is, don't worry, we will be learning about it).

 ![](@attachment/Clipboard_2020-04-23-08-37-40.png) 00:40

-We will also be learning about event delegation, how do you listen for clicks on things that happen in the future, as well as DOM events, and local storage.
+We will also be learning about **event delegation**, how do you listen for clicks on things that happen in the future, as well as **DOM events**, and **local storage**.

-If you open up the `index.html` file in the `exercises/57 - Shopping List` directory let's go over the code that we are starting and working with.
-We have a div called shoppinglist which contains a form element and an empty ul.
-Within that ul, we will be outputting our shopping list items.
-The form has our input and our submit buttons.
+If you open up the `index.html` file in the `exercises/57 - Shopping List` directory, let's go over the code that we are starting with.

+We have a div with a class of `shopping-list` which contains a form element and an empty `ul`.
+Within that ul, we will be outputting the shopping list items.

+The form has input and submit buttons.

 ```html
 <body>